tc39/proposal-type-annotations/README.md

 ```

 In the example above, `x` is annotated with the type `string`.
-Tools doing static type analyses can utilize that type, and might choose to error on the statement `x = 100`;
+Tools doing static type analysis can utilize that type, and might choose to error on the statement `x = 100`;
 however, a JavaScript engine that follows this proposal would execute every line here without error.
 This is because annotations do not change the semantics of a program, and are equivalent to comments.